Annual Report 2022-2023

 WE Water-Oriented Living Labs

-The Implementation programme is based on the visionary model of Water-Oriented Living Labs, which aims to create long-term, sustainable territorial platforms for demonstrating and implementing innovations in authentic settings, involving stakeholders from businesses, academia, communities, and public authorities.
+The Implementation programme is based on the visionary model of Water-Oriented Living Labs, which aims to create long-term, sustainable territorial platforms for demonstrating and implementing innovations in real-life settings, involving stakeholders from businesses, academia, communities, and public authorities.

 What is our strategy?